-- All applicants must have graduated from an accredited school of physical therapy and must have and submit a current license to practice physical therapy in a US state.
-This license must not be under suspension, revocation, probationary status, or subject to disciplinary proceedings or inquiry. - Submission of transcripts from: - Undergraduate College/University - o First Professional Education - APTA credentialed Orthopaedic Manual Physical Therapy Fellowship Program or proof of completion of equivalent clinical core credits. - Transcripts must be original copies.
+- All applicants must have graduated from an accredited school of physical therapy and

+must have and submit a current license to practice physical therapy in a US state.
+This

+license must not be under suspension, revocation, probationary status, or subject to

+disciplinary proceedings or inquiry.

+- Submission of transcripts from:

+- o Undergraduate College/University

+- First Professional Education

+- APTA or AAOMPT credentialed Orthopaedic Manual Physical Therapy Fellowship Program

+- Transcripts must be original copies.
 If transcripts are not written in English, a copy in the original language and the English translation are required.

 - APTA Membership

-- Current/active AAOMPT Fellow status (need FAAOMPT number and expiration date) and AAOMPT membership (if Fellow of AAOMPT)
+- Current/active AAOMPT Fellow status (need FAAOMPT number and expiration date) and AAOMPT membership

-- Two Letters of Recommendation
+- One Letter of Recommendation

 - Professional Curriculum Vitae

-- Completed Personal Statement of Intent